 170 years ago, most people worked 6 or 7 days a week, and about 12 hours each day.
-But change, was coming.
+But the eight hour day, was coming.
 And it started right here in Victoria.

 James Stephens was born in Wales in 1821.